campus-occupancy/campus-occupancy.github.io/index.md

  Campus-Occupancy localhost test with default db
  √ Test that landing page shows up
+ √ Test Create New Account
- √ Test that the login button at landing page works
+ √ est that the login button at landing page works
  √ Test that signin and signout work
  √ Test that signup page, then logout works
- √ Test that data page displays
+ √ Test that Data page displays
- √ Test that data page displays
+ √ Test that Import data page displays

  8 passed (54s)